LibVNC/macVNC/README.md

     cmake ..
     cmake --build .

+# Running

+As you might have Apple's Remote Desktop Server already running (which occupies port 5900), you can run macVNC via

+    ./macvnc -rfbport 5901

 # License

 As its predecessors, macVNC is licensed under the GPL version 2.
 See [COPYING](COPYING) for more information.